Email the governors at firstname.lastname@example.org (this is not a link)

 End Date 08/03/2024

 I joined the Birch Hill Governing Board in March 2020, I have been a governor for over 9 years at other Bracknell Forest Schools.
 I am really excited by this opportunity and hope to utilise my skillset to help further improve the performance of the school and governing board.
 I am the Development governor which means I provide a link between the governors and the Local Authority for training needs and feedback as well as helping to shape the induction process for prospective new governors.
 I also provide a link between the governors and the school SENco

 I have 2 children one in primary and one in secondary education, I currently own a printing company and also sell products online.
-I previously working for over 20 years at Syngenta.
+I previously worked for over 20 years at Syngenta.
 In my spare time I like mountain biking, walking and spending quality time outdoors with my family.